Brush87/ExpenseTrackingApp/README.md

 # Assumptions
 A few assumptions about the project were made and are listed below.
+- Assumed that the `date` field on Expense was the Date of item creation and not item creation/edit (IE this field never changes post creation)
 - A UI Library (AntD) was used for out of the box styling and component creation
 - Axios was used as a Client side means of dispatching requests to the backend
 - Token or extra Authorization for calls made to the backend/MongoDB cluster were not added but would be a NECESSITY for anything live